wescale/k8s-advanced-training/install-your-cluster/step-1/README.md

 exit
 ```

-At the end, the worker nodes must be visible as members of the cluster:
+After few minutes, the worker nodes must be visible as `ready` members of the cluster:

 ```sh
 # Ensure you see 6 nodes whose 3 workers